jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/viewer/pipeline.rst

 Zero-Copy IPC via Unix FD Sinks
 -------------------------------

-To support modular and flexible multi-process architectures without incurring the high CPU and latency overhead of copying high-definition frames over ROS, the viewer supports zero-copy video routing using ``unixfdsink`` elements.
+To support modular multi-process architectures without incurring the high CPU and latency overhead of copying high-definition frames over ROS, the viewer supports zero-copy video routing using ``unixfdsink`` elements.
+This is the same local video transport mechanism used by ``dvrk_data`` utilities.

 When configured via ``unixfdsinks`` in the JSON configuration:

 * The viewer exports video frames directly as Unix file descriptors (shared memory buffers) over Unix domain sockets.
 * You can route the ``left``, ``right``, ``stereo`` (side-by-side composition), or ``overlay`` (composed with HUD) streams.
-* Other local processes (such as custom machine-vision or video recording nodes) can connect to these Unix sockets to consume the video streams with near-zero latency.
+* Other local processes, such as custom machine-vision tools or ``dvrk_data`` recording pipelines, can connect to these Unix sockets to consume video streams with near-zero latency.

 ROS Integration via gscam
 -------------------------

-Although ``dvrk_display`` does not publish ROS image topics directly, you can easily bridge any configured Unix FD sink back to ROS using the ``gscam`` package.
+Although ``dvrk_console`` does not publish ROS image topics directly, you can easily bridge any configured Unix FD sink back to ROS using the ``gscam`` package.
 This is done by creating a ``gscam`` GStreamer pipeline that uses the ``unixfdsrc`` source element.

-For example, to publish an uncalibrated stereo pair over ROS alongside the ``dvrk_display stereo`` application:
+For example, to publish an uncalibrated stereo pair over ROS alongside the ``dvrk_console stereo_display`` application:

 1. Configure two ``unixfdsinks`` in the JSON configuration file, one for the ``left`` stream and one for the ``right`` stream: